Performs a Bayesian multiple linear regression of Y on X.

 When

-, the z-scores from the per-variable univariate regressions are outputted.
-(Note that these z-scores are not actually used to fit the multivariate susie model.)- precompute_covariances
+compute_univariate_zscore = TRUE, the z-scores from the per-variable univariate regressions are returned.
+(Note that these z-scores are not actually used to fit the multivariate susie model.)- precompute_cache

 If

-, precomputes various covariance quantities to speed up computations at the cost of increased memory usage.- n_thread
+precompute_cache = TRUE, precomputes eigendecomposition and covariance quantities to speed up computations at the cost of increased memory usage.- n_thread

 Maximum number of threads to use for parallel computation (only applicable when a mixture prior is used).